Alexturner2000/Network-Engineering-Vault/03 - Work in progress/OSPF.md

 ## OSPF Areas
 1. **Backbone**
 	The backbone is area 0, or 0.0.0.0.
 Like the name suggests, the backbone is the foundation area of OSPF.
-All other OSPF areas must be connected to the backbone, however, that does not mean they need to be directly connected.
-For instance:
+All other OSPF areas must be connected to the backbone.
+Its also worth noting that the ABR is also considered a backbone router.
 	![[Connected Backbone and Regular Areas]]
 	Assuming that Area 2 is being advertised by Area 57 to the backbone, this topology works.
 2. **Regular**